https://newsletter.en.creamermedia.com

 Font size: - +

-Transitioning to wind and solar is probably one of the greatest mistakes that humanity has ever made, German commodity trading company HMS Bergbau president Dr Lars Schernikau said at nonprofit organisation FFF Carbon’s 2024 Middelburg Coal Conference in Mpumalanga, on October 17.
+The energy transition in its current form, as a grid-scale build out of wind and solar with the goal to replace oil, coal and gas, is probably one of the greatest mistakes that humanity has ever made, German-listed commodity company HMS Bergbau Group shareholder Dr Lars Schernikau said at nonprofit organisation FFF Carbon’s 2024 Middelburg Coal Conference in Mpumalanga, on October 17.

 “It's a very uncomfortable and unpopular thing to say,” he admitted, highlighting numerous often ignored challenges posed by the ongoing energy transition.

-Schernikau outlined several key issues with wind and solar energy, starting with the problem of energy density.
+“This does not mean that every wind turbine and every solar panel is bad," Schernikau added, outlining several key issues with grid-scale wind and solar energy, starting with the problem of energy density.

-“Even though wind energy and solar energy is free and huge, whatever we get per square meter is very little,” he said, noting similarly that other future energy alternatives, such as liquid hydrogen, offer only a fraction of the energy density provided by petroleum, which would result in higher costs and a greater environmental impact.
+“Even though wind energy and solar energy appears free and almost unlimited, whatever we get per square meter is very little,” he said, noting similarly that other future energy alternatives, such as liquid hydrogen – an energy carrier and not a source of energy – offer only a fraction of the energy density provided by petroleum, which would result in higher costs and a greater environmental impact.

 Schernikau also addressed the underwhelming operational lifetimes of renewable-energy infrastructure, citing concerns over their longevity.